Imperial College London Student Bloggers

 Housebuilder Crest Nicholson commissioned me to photograph a case study of one of their buyers at their new development, The Apex Apartments in Crawley.
 It’s so new that his apartment isn’t finished yet, so the photographs were taken in the show home.

-The fact that the apartments aren’t finished yet presented me with a slight problem in that the exterior still looks like a building site.
-Needing to take an exterior shot with the buyer Craig meant I had to carefully frame the shot so you couldn’t see the trucks, JCB’s etc. I also made sure that the apartments were slightly out of focus to disguise any unfinished building work that was still in shot.
+The fact that the apartments weren’t finished yet presented me with a slight problem in that the exterior still looks like a building site.
+Needing to take an exterior shot with the buyer Craig meant I had to carefully frame the shot so you couldn’t see the trucks, cranes, JCB’s etc. I also made sure that the apartments were slightly out of focus to disguise any unfinished building work that was still in shot.

 Craig quite was relaxed about having his photograph taken and the show apartment was nicely styled, which has resulted in some good photographs that Crest Nicholson were pleased with.